-Craving to lessen my ignorance on this topic, and after a bit of research, I was confident I had a better understanding of the factors at play in the performance of Web servers.
+After a bit of research, I was confident I had a better understanding of the factors at play in the performance of Web servers.
 Still, I was lacking some quantitative insight that would allow me, at last, to decide whether taking these differences into account would help me bring more value to my next project.
 This is when I chose to run a small home-made benchmark comparing Node, PHP, and Go – three technologies we use at Theodo – that I will use to draw the final conclusions of this post.

 The first step of my investigation was to get sure of what I meant by performance.
 Although there is no single definition of this concept, I am confident that the following is relevant to my needs as a Web developer:

 Performance is the ability of a server to handle a great number of requests during a given period of time.

 Thus, a server that performs well according to this definition will be able to run on less powerful hardware, reducing operating costs and environmental footprint.